cibernox/ember-power-select/README.md

 {{/my-select}}
 ```

-This is the kind of expresiveness I wanted to find but is actually not possible to achieve translating between
+This is the kind of expressiveness I wanted to find but is actually not possible to achieve translating between
 the "Ember world" where we solve problems in terms of actions and templates and the lower level world
 of those libraries where things are expressed in terms of events and DOM nodes.